Getting Started

 Key factors to consider in project launches

-Some necessary information about the project is always required.
-You should describe what your project is about and explain why someone should invest in it.
-Someone must be able to easily understand what the project is about by using your website.
+All projects have some type of necessary information that needs to be broadcasted to it's investors to ensure that there is an understanding of what the project is all about.
+To do this, be sure to describe what your project is about and explain why someone would want to invest in it.
+A potential investor must be able to easily understand what the project is about by using your website.
 Use strong keywords that convey a lot of information.
-Think thoroughly about how the information on the website will be written.
+Think thoroughly about how the information on the website should be laid out and portrayed to an individual looking at it.

-Elaborate and detailed explanations are often better suited in a whitepaper or deserve a dedicated page on the website which goes into more detail about the topic.
-Many potential investors quickly skim through your website to get an idea of the project and then read the whitepaper, so avoid getting caught up in going into too much detail on the website.
+Elaborate and detailed explanations are often better suited in a whitepaper or deserve a dedicated page on the website which goes into more detail.
+Most potential investors quickly skim through the projects website to get an idea of what the project is about and then read the whitepaper for specifics, so avoid getting caught up in going into too much detail on the website.
 Less is more, and conveying the most with the least amount of words is key to attract investors to your project.

-Your website should always grant access to read a whitepaper or litepaper.
-A whitepaper is a document that informs potential investors concisely about about the project and presents the issuing body's philosophy on the matter.
-It is meant to help them understand all the details within your project.
-A litepaper is a variant which is less involved in specificity and gives a much more broad overview of your project.
+There should always be a direct link on your website to a whitepaper or litepaper on a token that is getting ready to launch.
+A whitepaper is a document that informs potential investors concisely about the project and presents the issuing body's philosophy on whatever the matter is.
+It is meant to help the reader understand all the critical details within your project.
+A litepaper is a variant which is less involved in specificity and gives a much broader overview of the project.
 Creating a litepaper can also be a great starting point to figure out what information you would like to convey on your website's homepage.
-Remember that less is more.
-You should be very thorough in the whitepaper however.
+Remember - for the websites homepage, less is often more, as it draws the investor to want to know more.
+However, for the whitepaper, be sure to be very thorough.

 If your whitepaper is not available yet there should still be a dedicated section or page on your website where it can be found once available.
-This ensures potential investors know where to find it once released to the public.
-All key aspects of your project should be explained in the whitepaper and it's of the primary ways to help investors understand the project in greater detail.
-Without a whitepaper it is very likely that many investors will not take the project seriously.
+This ensures potential investors know where to find it once released.
+All key aspects of your project should be explained within the whitepaper and is the primary way to help investors understand the project in greater detail.
+Without a whitepaper it is very likely that investors will not take the project seriously.

 Convince investors there is reason to believe in the team behind the project.
-Serious investors are not easily convinced if they do not know who are behind the project and have no way of finding out.
+Serious investors are not easily convinced if they do not know who is behind the project and have no way of finding out.
 In the crypto space this is referred to as "doxxing".
 That means putting certain information such as a name, picture and background information of a person publicly on your website.
 Not every team member has to be doxxed but it helps to gain trust having members with important roles within your project to be publicly known.
-Sharing past experiences is also beneficial, especially when they can be verified by investors.
+Providing past experiences is also beneficial, especially when the experience is widely known or can be verified by investors.

-A roadmap which explains where the project is headed helps investors understand the road ahead and helps convince them to believe in the project.
+A roadmap explains where the project is headed and helps investors understand the road ahead, providing confidence that the team has a plan, a vision and direction.
 It is recommended to have this information on your website so it is easily found by investors.
-The roadmap is a visual presentation of where the project is now and where it is headed.
-It beneficial for both the team and investors to have a roadmap.
+The roadmap is a visual representation of where the project is now and where it is headed.
+It's beneficial for both the team and investors to have a roadmap as the team be able to refer back to it and ensure they are still on track.

 Tokenomics are a very important aspect of your project.
 Many investors like to know details such as the total supply of tokens, that there is no ability to mint more tokens than agreed to, and how those tokens get divided between the launch sale, private sale, team tokens, liquidity and so on.
-Serious investors understanding tokenomics and those with the ability to separate good tokenomics from bad tokenomics will greatly benefit from your project's tokenomics being visible in the whitepaper and website.
+Serious investors take the time to have a full understanding of a projects tokenomics.
+Displaying all token details, on both the website and in the whitepaper, will solidify a potential investor into a guaranteed one.

 Having a publicly available contract for the token associated with the project is essential for gaining trust.
-Keep the contract publicly available on the website so investors can cross-reference it and verify they are going to invest into the correct sale and so they can avoid being scammed by fakes.
-Making the contract's code verified on BSCscan so the investors can read the code and ensure there are no bugs in your contract.
+Keep the contract publicly available on the website so investors can cross-reference it and verify they are investing into the correct sale.
+Doing so will help investors avoid being scammed by projects that are attempting to mimic the sale and posing as the real thing.
+Making the contract's code verified on BSCscan allows the investors the ability to read the code and ensure there are no bugs or malicious functions that allow the stealing of the tokens.
 The token contract is the heart of your project on the blockchain, so you must be absolutely sure there are no mistakes.
 Providing a contract audit can help with this.

 A smart contract audit allows your project to eliminate flaws that would be exploited by malicious actors to perform unauthorized activities on your token contract, such as minting (illegitimate) tokens.
 Design flaws, security vulnerabilities, and programmatic problems are the primary focus of an audit.
 In addition, smart contract auditors often provide a clear audit roadmap to assist you in better understanding the process.
 As a result of a smart contract audit, the auditor provides a report specifying all detected vulnerabilities and their severity level.
 You can then target these vulnerabilities and fix them in the token contract.